Find The Right Room Setup For An Engaging and Successful Conference or Meeting (Guide with Examples)

 Cons:

-- There are no provisioned spaces for participants to take notes, bring out their devices and record notes.
+• There are often no provisioned spaces for participants to take notes, bring out their devices and record notes.

 This type of seating arrangement is best for conferences, annual board meetings, product launches, lectures and performances.
 These events call for less interaction and focus more on visuals and listening to speakers and presenters.

-Removing the tables and only having chairs in a U-shape allows for open interaction between the trainers and participants.
-This version is often used for soft skills development trainings and workshops.
+Removing the tables and only having chairs in a u shape style allows for open interaction between the trainers and participants.
+This version is often used for skills development trainings and workshops.

 Pros: